Cell divisions imprint long lasting elastic strain fields in epithelial tissues: The fruit fly wing epithelium is a 2D linear elastic sheet

-To quantify the dynamics of tissue relaxation following the laser ablation, we measure the strain field in time intervals of $4.5 s$, starting from $1 s$ after the ablation, (SI Fig.~7).
+To quantify the dynamics of tissue relaxation following the laser ablation, we measure the strain field in time intervals of $4.5 s$, starting from $1 s$ after the ablation, (SI Fig.~8).
 We find that the angular strain pattern is the same as in the mechanical equilibrium one, see Movie 1.
-We analyse the dynamics of the strain radial profile by calculating the second angular Fourier mode of the strain field at all measured timepoints, see Fig.~\ref{fig:ablation_relaxation} (B.\textit{i}) and SI Fig.~7.
-We find that at all timepoints the strain field is consistent with $1/r^2$ decay and we do not see any signature of a propagating front, see Fig. 2.
-Therefore, we conclude that the viscosity is the dominant mode of dissipation in the fly wing epithelium on timescales above $1s$, corresponding to the initial timepoint we observe after the ablation, and below $T_e \approx 50s$.
+We analyze the dynamics of the strain radial profile by calculating the second angular Fourier mode of the strain field at all measured timepoints, see Fig.~\ref{fig:ablation_relaxation} (C.\textit{i}) and SI Fig.~8.
+We find that the strain field is consistent with $1/r^2$ decay and we do not see any signature of a propagating front, see Fig. 2.
+Therefore, we conclude that the viscosity is the dominant mode of dissipation in the fly wing epithelium on timescales below $T_e \approx 30s$.

-To make sure that a predicted propagation front could be observed in presence of frictional dissipation we performed vertex model simulations of laser ablation that include only the frictional dissipation, see SI for details.
-We indeed find a clear propagation of the strain field that converges to the steady state value as the propagation front expands (\ref{fig:ablation_relaxation} (B.\textit{ii}) and SI Fig. 8), as predicted by the analystical calculation (\ref{fig:ablation_relaxation} (A.\textit{ii})).